olim7t/sbt-scalariform/README.markdown

 This will by default format all your main and test sources.
 If you need to customize this behavior, you can override the `formatSourcesAction` and `testFormatSourcesAction` methods, for instance:

-	  // Disable tests formatting completely
-	  override def testFormatSourcesAction = task { None }
+	  // Completely disable formatting of the tests override def testFormatSourcesAction = task { None }

 #How it works

 Each formatting action (main, test) is performed just before the corresponding compile action.
 The plugin uses a timestamp file in the target directory to detect which files have changed and therefore need to be reformatted.

 The plugin forks a new VM to invoke Scalariform; this is required, since sbt project definitions are compiled against Scala 2.7.7, while Scalariform uses 2.8.0.RC6.
-The list of files to format is passed in a temporary file (fed to Scalariform's `-l` option).
+The list of files to format is passed through a temporary file (fed to Scalariform's `-l` option).

 #To do / known issues